-5.3.3.
+1.6.4.
 Voicemail

 To view or change voicemail settings, select the Voicemail tab as shown in the following screen.
+The settings presented here simply illustrate the sample configuration and are not intended to be prescriptive.
 The Voicemail Type in the sample configuration is "Voicemail Lite/Pro".
 Other Voicemail types may be used.
-The Voicemail IP Address in the sample configuration is 10.80.150.182, the IP Address of the PC running the Voicemail Pro software.
+The Voicemail IP Address in the sample configuration is 10.80.150.182, the IP Address of the PC running the Voicemail Pro software, as shown in Figure 1.

-Further down on the same Voicemail tab the following screen shows the SIP Settings configured for Voicemail in the sample configuration.
-As described in [VZBIPT-IPO81SBC], the "Callback" application of Avaya Voicemail Pro was used to allow Voicemail Pro to call out via the SIP Line to Verizon Business IP Trunk service when a message is left in a voice mailbox.
+As described in [VZBIPT-IPO81], the "Callback" application of Avaya Voicemail Pro was used to allow Voicemail Pro to call out via the SIP Line to Verizon Business IP Trunk service when a message is left in a voice mailbox.

-5.3.4.
+1.6.5.
 System Telephony Configuration

 To view or change telephony settings, select the Telephony tab and Telephony sub-tab as shown in the following screen.
+The settings presented here simply illustrate the sample configuration and are not intended to be prescriptive.
 In the sample configuration, the Inhibit Off-Switch Forward/Transfer box is unchecked so that call forwarding and call transfer to PSTN destinations via the Verizon Business IP Trunk service can be tested.
-That is, a call can arrive to IP Office via the Verizon IP Contact Center service, and be forwarded or transferred back to the PSTN with the outbound leg of the call using the Verizon IP Trunk service.
-The Companding Law parameters were set to "ULAW" as is typical in North American locales.
+That is, a call can arrive to IP Office via the Verizon Business IPCC service, and be forwarded or transferred back to the PSTN with the outbound leg of the call using the Verizon Business IP Trunk service.
+The Companding Law parameters are set to "ULAW" as is typical in North American locales.
 Other parameters on this screen may be set according to customer requirements.

-The Default Name Priority field was introduced in IP Office Release 8 and can be relevant to SIP Trunking.
+The Default Name Priority is a new field in IP Office Release 8 and can be relevant to SIP Trunking.
 The option to "Favor Trunk" or "Favor Directory" can be set system-wide using the screen below, or set uniquely for each line.
 With the option to "Favor Directory", IP Office will prefer to display names found in a personal or system directory over those arriving from the far-end, if there is a directory match to the caller ID.
 This capability will be illustrated further in the context of the SIP Line to Verizon.
 A user's personal directory example is shown in Section 5.5.1.

 To view or change settings associated with tones or music, select the Telephony tab and Tones & Music sub-tab as shown in the following screen.
+The settings presented here simply illustrate the sample configuration and are not intended to be prescriptive.
 In the sample configuration, music on hold was provided via a WAV file from IP Office.
-For conferences, entry tone and exit tones are provided by IP Office.
+For conferences, entry tone and exit tones are provided.

-5.3.5.
+1.6.6.
 System Twinning Configuration

 To view or change Twinning settings, select the Twinning tab as shown in the following screen.
 The Send original calling party information for Mobile Twinning box is not checked in the sample configuration, and the Calling party information for Mobile Twinning is left blank.
-With this configuration, and related configuration of "Diversion header" on the SIP Line to Verizon Business IP Trunk service (Section 5.4.1 of reference [VZBIPT-IPO81SBC]), the true identity of the caller can be presented to the twinning destination (e.g., a user's mobile phone) when a call is twinned out via the Verizon Business IP Trunk service.
-That is, a call can arrive via a Verizon IP Contact Center service toll-free number, and be twinned out to a mobile telephone using the Verizon IP Trunk service, with the twinned mobile phone seeing the identity of the caller that dialed the Verizon toll-free number.
+With this configuration, and related configuration of "Diversion header" on the SIP Line to Verizon Business IP Trunk service (Section 5.4.1 of reference [VZBIPT-IPO81]), the true identity of the caller can be presented to the twinning destination (e.g., a user's mobile phone) when a call is twinned out via the Verizon Business IP Trunk service.
+That is, a call can arrive via a Verizon Business IPCC service toll-free number, and be twinned out to a mobile telephone using the Verizon Business IP Trunk service, with the twinned mobile phone seeing the identity of the caller that dialed the Verizon toll-free number.

-5.3.6.
+1.6.7.
 System Codecs Configuration